-Astronomy Night on the National Mall Brings the Universe Down to Earth
+Astronomy Festival on the National Mall Brings the Universe Down to Earth

-Bringing Astronomy to the Public at the Largest Astronomy Event on the National Mall
+See the Sun, Moon, Saturn, Jupiter, and Mars at the Largest Astronomy Event on the National Mall

-“Bringing Hofstra’s program to the National Mall and partnering with astronomical organizations gives us a very special opportunity to encourage children to pursue their interest in science or math and to promote public understanding of science,” said Dr. Lubowich.
-“Gazing at the rings of Saturn or the Moon’s craters and mountains captures the imagination, no matter how old you are.”
+"Bringing astronomy to the National Mall and partnering with astronomical organizations gives us a very special opportunity to encourage children to pursue their interest in science or math and to promote public understanding of science," said Dr. Lubowich.
+"Gazing at the rings of Saturn or the Moon's craters captures the imagination, no matter how old you are."
+AFNM started as part of a NASA-funded Music and Astronomy Under the Stars program, which brought an astronomy festival to outdoor concerts throughout the US, and was co-sponsored by the White House Office of Science and Technology Policy.